 How to Grow Passionfruit

-Being subtropical the plants need full sun and shelter from winds and frost.
+Being subtropical, the plants need full sun and shelter from winds and frost.
 It is essential that they are planted in a light, free draining soil.
 If you have heavy soil then planting in a container may be your best option.
-Ensure you use a good quality potting mix formulated specifically for containers.
+Ensure you use a good quality potting mix formulated specifically for containers such as Tui Potpower.

 The root system of passionfruit is very shallow but extensive.
 Regular watering is necessary.
 Mulching will help retain moisture.
 It is particularly important to water regularly throughout the flowering and fruiting period from spring until the end of summer.
 When watering, keep the water off the foliage to avoid fungal problems.

 Like citrus, passionfruit are heavy feeders.
 Therefore feeding at least twice over the spring, summer, and autumn months with a slow release Citrus fertiliser is advisable.
 Over the fruiting period feeding with a liquid fertiliser is also recommended.